Wednesday, 27 June 2018

 There was a long wait because of the railway strikes, but eventually at 5:30 pm a train arrived and whisked us back to our starting point.
 Then we had to walk for 45 minutes to get back to the camping ground, but we did not mind at all.

-The responsable of the camping was amazed to see us, as were some of our neighbours who had bid farewell to us that morning.
+The responsable of the camping was amazed to see us returning, as were some of our neighbours who had bid farewell to us that morning.

-By 8:30 pm, washed and brushed, we were sitting on the terrace of the Buffalo Grill enjoying another delightful meal, and looking forward to another peaceful, civilised night in the camping ground.
+By 8:30 pm, washed and brushed, we were sitting happily on the terrace of the Buffalo Grill enjoying another delightful meal, and looking forward to our second peaceful, civilised night in the Issoire camping ground.